 Children are often named as irrevocable beneficiaries on their parent’s life insurance policy because it ensures they have access to the money.
 But it gets tricky when marriage is involved.
 For example, if you name your spouse as an irrevocable beneficiary but you get divorced years later, they legally still have rights to the money unless they agree to be removed.

-When comparing a revocable beneficiary vs irrevocable beneficiary, you can think of them as opposites.
-A revocable beneficiary is someone who does not have full access to the funds from your life insurance policy.
+When comparing a revocable beneficiary vs. irrevocable beneficiary, you can think of them as opposites.
+A revocable beneficiary is someone whose rights to your life insurance benefits can be revoked or changed while you’re still alive, should you choose to do so.
 You can remove them from your policy at any time, for any reason, and they do not need to approve this change.
 They also have no access to your policy and cannot make any changes.

 Why would I want an irrevocable beneficiary?

 People who name an irrevocable beneficiary on their life insurance policy often do so for peace of mind.
 For example, if you have a demanding job and your spouse primarily stays home with your kids, you might name him or her as an irrevocable beneficiary to ensure they have access to your life insurance funds in order to care for your family if you were to die unexpectedly.

 As mentioned, many people choose to add their children as irrevocable beneficiaries to their life insurance policy.
 This ensures that the children will have access to the money, regardless of what happens over the course of your lifetime.
 For instance, if you get divorced and remarry later in life, naming your children as irrevocable beneficiaries means that your new spouse cannot attempt to claim the money or make changes to your policy after you die.